zapragartiast/WHGTicketSOP/sop.md

  - **Level 2 Technical Support**:
   - Escalated
   - VIP Customers
-- The Support Team members who identify a ticket that should be handled by another department are allowed to change the ticket department without the need to respond.
+- The Technical Support Team members who identify a ticket that should be handled by another department are allowed to change the ticket department without the need to respond.
-- If the Support Team has previously communicated and worked on a ticket, and it subsequently needs to be reassigned to another department, they must include relevant information in the ticket's Internal Note and change the ticket status to **Open**.
+- If the Technical Support Team has previously communicated and worked on a ticket, and it subsequently needs to be changed to another department, they must include relevant information in the ticket's Internal Note and change the ticket status to **Open**.

 ## 7. Data Backup Restore SOP